apereo/cas/developer/Build-Process.md

 ### Sass Compilation

 The build is automatically wired to compile `.scss` files into `.css` via a [Gulp](http://gulpjs.com/).
-To initialize the plugin once, you may need to invoke `sudo ./gradlew gulpSetup` once at the root directory.
+To let this step successfully pass, you may need to install `gulp` and `npm`, which the build should automatically do.
+See the **Build** section for more info.

 ## IDE Setup